Avrhambi/Joby/README.md

-# Joby — jobs-engine
+# Joby (jobs-engine)

-Lightweight job-scraping API and sanity tests.
 This repository provides a small FastAPI service that uses the `jobspy` scraper to collect job listings (Indeed / LinkedIn), a sample CSV of scraped jobs (`jobs.csv`) and a few convenience test scripts.

 ## What this project does